kiwicon-badge/badge/lab-03/README.md

 ### Instructions

 0. Make sure you have your breadboard setup as per [Lab-02](https://github.com/kiwicon-badge/badge/blob/master/lab-02/README.md).
 Remove the battery and set it aside.
 1. Make sure your Arduino IDE is installed.
+If you are on windows, install the drivers for the USBAsp ([download here](https://protostack.com.au/2015/01/usbasp-windows-driver-version-3-0-7/)).
 2. Open the IDE settings (File->Settings) and paste the URL below in “Additional URLs for the board manager”, then click “OK”: https://mcudude.github.io/MicroCore/package_MCUdude_MicroCore_index.json
 3. Open the Boards manager (Tools->Board->Boards manager), search for and install the “MicroCore” package.
 This will enable programming the ATtiny13a microcontroller.